 - Mercury Planetary Orbiter (MPO): This spacecraft, built by the European Space Agency, has 11 science instruments that will study Mercury’s surface, interior structure, composition, atmosphere, and magnetic field.

 - Mercury Magnetospheric Orbiter (MMO): Nicknamed “Mio,” this spacecraft, built by the Japan Aerospace Exploration Agency, carries instruments mostly dedicated to the study of Mercury’s magnetic field, as well as the space environment around Mercury.

 - Mercury Transfer Module (MTM): This spacecraft, built by ESA, carries the propulsion system that will get all 3 spacecraft to Mercury.

-Once all 3 spacecraft arrive at Mercury in 2025, MPO and MMO will split off into two different orbits best suited to their science instruments.
-MPO will orbit close to the Mercury where it can observe the planet’s surface best, while MMO will stay farther back where it can study the planet’s magnetic field.
+Once all three spacecraft arrive at Mercury in 2025, MPO and MMO will split off into two different orbits best suited to their science instruments.
+MPO will orbit close to Mercury where it can observe the planet’s surface best, while MMO will stay farther back where it can study the planet’s magnetic field.